How To Store Spices And Keep Them Fresh Longer?

-Some Useful Tips to Keep Your Spices Fresh Longer
+Some Useful Tips for How to Store Spices

-1. Store them in a dark place and away from heat
+1. Keep them in a dark place and away from heat

 Direct heat, sunlight, and humidity can affect the shelf life of spices.
-So, they should be stored in the kitchen cabinet or pantry or any handy spot that is away from heat.
+They can cause the spices to lose their flavor and aroma quickly.
+Hence, it is best to store them in a cool and dark place.
+You can store them in the kitchen cabinet or pantry or any handy spot that is away from heat.

 2. Keep them in airtight containers

-Try not to use the spice jar directly over a steaming pot of curry or water as moisture can ruin the spice in the jar.
+Try not to use the spice jars directly over a steaming pot of curry or water, as moisture can cause spices to clump together and spoil them.
 Also, it’s better to completely dry the measuring spoon before you dip it in the spice jar.

 Store your spices in glass or see-through jars and label them for easy use.
-You can use spice drawers, spice racks, or wall-mounted magnetic containers to store them.
+You can use spice drawers, spice racks, or wall-mounted magnetic containers to easily organize them.
 These will keep you from buying items that you already have, so you’ll end up wasting fewer unused products.

-Whole spices have more shelf life, for up to 2 years as compared to ground spices that start to lose their flavors in 8-10 months.
+Whole spices have more shelf life, of up to 2 years as compared to ground spices which start to lose their flavor in 8-10 months.
 You can roast the whole spices in a skillet and grind them right before cooking in order to maximize taste and freshness.

 7. Date your spices